Otto Győr: Career

 Otto functioned as ispán (comes) of Somogy County in 1061.
 During that time he founded the Zselicszentjakab Abbey, a Benedictine monastery at Kaposszentjakab in Somogy County.
 The monastery was dedicated to the Apostle Saint James the Great.
 The deed of the foundation of the monastery – drafted by George, Bishop of Veszprém – is the first extant charter issued by a nobleman in the Kingdom of Hungary.
 During the process, Otto handed over his landholdings, villages and manors with altogether 360 local resident servants, located in Somogy County, to the Benedictine abbey; prior to that he was granted these estates possibly by King Andrew I. György Györffy emphasized the territory once belonged to the late pretender Koppány.
-The Győr clan's inherited possessions in Győr County remained intact.
+The Győr clan's inherited possessions in Győr County remained intact, except Tényő, of which Otto donated to the monastery too.

 Both King Solomon, whom Otto supported, and Duke Géza were, in 1065 or 1066, present at the consecration.
 Both of them were returned from the war against the Duchy of Carinthia.
 As an influential confidant of Solomon, Otto was made Palatine of Hungary by that time.
 There are also arguments that the consecration, and consequently Otto's term as palatine took place in either 1064, 1067 or 1068.
 Historian Bernát Kumorovitz, who re-discovered Otto's charter from 1061, argued the event occurred in 1066, based on the research of József Gerics, who considered this paragraph is the last section of the so-called Urgesta (ősgeszta), the first hypothetical Hungarian chronicle, later utilized by the 14th-century Illuminated Chronicle.

 Otto had no legitimate son, but took care of his wife and adopted child Alexius.
 However he excluded them from inheritance of the monastery and entrusted the decision to the king.
 Later, the patron of the Zselicszentjakab Abbey was the Szentgyörgyi family.